david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 ### **Backup**

 The idea behind the backup lifecycle is very simple: backups are bound to the container lifecycle, so that no data is lost.
+The actual server instance is 100% stateless, and - except for the actual data - all other settings (users, jobs, server settings) are configured on boot.

 * When the container starts, it will automatically restore from backup.
 * During operation, full, differential and frequent transaction logs are taken.
 * During teardown, database is locked in read-only mode and a final transaction log backup is made before finally releasing the container.

 This is **not a high availability setup**, but it is **robust**, **very cheap to operate** and you can get reliable low RPO with frequent transaction log backups.
-If you actually setup the proper VM and storage types, you could move a MSSQL database pod that hosts a 100GB database between nodes in about **4 minutes** (see the Benchmarks chapter for additional details).
+If you actually setup the proper VM and storage types, you could move a MSSQL database pod that hosts a 100GB database between nodes in about **4 minutes** (see the Benchmarks chapter for additional details) with a 0s RPO.

 ## Memory usage and footprint